 Float fishing for steelhead is one of the most productive ways to catch steelhead in a river.
-As one of the top river guides in the great lakes region, I teach float fishing for steelhead to thousands of anglers.
+Many river guides in the Great Lakes region and on the West Coast float fish for steelhead.

-Float fishing for steelhead is when you suspend your bait below a specialized bobber that is designed for river fishing and you allow the bait and bobber to drift naturally down the river with the current.
+Float fishing steelhead is when you suspend your bait below a specialized bobber that is designed for river fishing, and you allow the bait and bobber to drift naturally down the river with the current.

 Getting Started In Float Fishing

-Float fishing for steelhead requires long rods in the 12 to 14-foot range.
-The bigger the river the longer the rod so some anglers will use 14 foot rods.
-The long rod protects light leaders from breaking and it keeps your line up off the water for longer which greatly improves your presentation.
+Float fishing for steelhead requires a long float rod in the 12 to 14-foot range.
+The bigger the river, the longer the rod, some anglers will use 14 to 16-foot rods.
+The long rod protects light leaders from breaking, keeping your line up off the water for longer and greatly improving your presentation.

-I use mostly 13 foot rods on river from 20 feet wide to 100 feet wide.
+I use mostly 13-foot float rods on rivers that are from 20 feet wide to 100 feet wide.

 Steelhead Float Reels

-Float fishing reels can be spinning reels, baitcasting reels, or Centerpin reels.
-Spinning reels and Centerpin reels are the most common reels for float fishing for steelhead around the great lake because they tend to work the best.
+Float reels can be spinning reels, baitcasting reels, or Centerpin reels.
+Spinning reels and Centerpin reels are the most common reels used for steelhead fishing with a float because they tend to work the best.

-The best reel for float fishing is the Centerpin reel because it provides you with the smoothest and most controlled drift with very little effort.
-I’m planning on writing an article about Centerpin vs. Spinning reels because this is a question I get asked about a lot.
-Keep an eye out for that on my Steelhead Page.
+The best reel to fish a bait under a float is the Centerpin reel because it provides you with the smoothest and most controlled drift with very little effort.

-If you want more on the best float fishing lines, check out my page 5 Best Float Fishing Lines For 2021
+If you want more on the best float lines, check out my page 5 Best Float Lines.

-Not any float will do so if you visit a website that says it’s OK to use red and white bobbers for steelhead, leave and never go back.
-If you think that all a float really does is just suspend your bait and to help you see when a fish bites you will always struggle to catch steelhead.
+If you think that all a float really does is just suspend your bait, and to help you see when a fish bites, you will always struggle to catch steelhead.